Purdue-CS193/homework-0-LogicPhantom/index.md

-#Jake's First CS193 Homework
+# Jake's First CS193 Homework

--Informative
+- Informative
--Good Guide for Class
+- Good Guide for Class
--Not a lot of work
+- Not a lot of work